 \subsection{Structured Gating Function}

-With up to millions of experts in a single DMoE, the gating function can no longer naively iterate over each expert in the mixture.
+Since DMoE can use up to millions of experts, the gating function can no longer iterate over each expert in the mixture.
 Furthermore, the nodes in such a system are continually joining and leaving.
-Consequently, the expert selection procedure should not rely on the availability of any individual node.
+Consequently, the expert selection procedure cannot rely on the availability of any individual node.

-With this in mind, we design the gating function based on factorized memory layers from \citet{pkm}.
+With this in mind, we propose a gating function inspired by product key layers~\cite{pkm}.
 First, we organize experts into a $d$-dimensional grid.
-Each expert $f$ is associated with a unique tuple of integers:

-The dimensions $d, M$ of this grid should be chosen to accommodate all experts with some level of redundancy.
-Having extra grid space allows DMoE to allocate additional experts midway through training if more volunteers join\footnote{Read more on adding experts to MoE in \cite{moe_lifelong}}.
+Each expert $f$ is associated with a unique tuple of integers: $\textrm{uid}(f) = (u_0, u_1, \ldots, u_{d-1}), u_i \in [0, M)$.
+The grid dimensions $d, M$ should be chosen to accommodate all experts with some level of redundancy.
+Having extra grid space allows DMoE to allocate additional experts midway through training if more volunteers join.

-In order to allow fast routing, we use a linear gating function that computes expert priority in an additive manner: Such a function only needs to predict $d$ vectors of size $M$, which makes it significantly easier to compute.
-In order to select top-$k$ experts we use a simple beam search algorithm.
+The gating function itself consists of $d$ linear layers $g_0,\dots\,g_{d-1}$ and computes expert priority in an additive manner: $g(x, f) = \sum_{i=0}^{d - 1} g_i(x)[u_i]$.
+Such a function only needs to predict $d$ vectors of size $M$, which makes it significantly easier to compute and send over the network.
+Furthermore, this gating function can choose top-$k$ highest-scoring experts in logarithmic time (see Appendix B, C).

-Algorithm \ref{alg:beam_search} starts from the leftmost dimension of the grid and adds one dimension at each step.
-The worst case complexity of this algorithm is $O(d k M \log N)$ operations from $O(d k M)$ lookups in the DHT.

-To implement the FilterAlive function, the algorithm requires that all experts periodically submit all prefixes of their identifier in the form ($\textrm{uid}_{0:i}(f)$, timestamp) as key-value pairs in DHT.
-Assuming that such pairs are updated every $t$ seconds, the function can simply check whether the timestamp for a given prefix is less than $t$ seconds old.

-After choosing the appropriate experts, a worker should find their respective servers ($O(k \log N)$ using DHT) and pass the input vector for processing (see Figure \ref{fig:teaser}).
+After choosing the appropriate experts, a worker should find their respective servers (in $O(k \log N)$ time using DHT) and pass the input vector for processing (see Figure \ref{fig:teaser}).
 Once all the experts have finished processing, the worker aggregates expert outputs by weighted averaging:

-If some of the chosen experts have crashed or taken too long to perform the computation, we can exclude\footnote{If all experts have crashed, we simply drop the current batch.} them from averaging and renormalize weights so that they still add up to 1.
+If some of the chosen experts have crashed or taken too long to perform the computation, we can exclude them from averaging and renormalize weights so that they still add up to 1.
 Trained with this exclusion policy, DMoE will learn experts with overlapping specializations that are more resistant to individual node failure.